SinaHKazemi/CESM.jl/docs/src/reference/config.md

 }
 ```

+The value of the "parameters" key is also a dictionary.
+The keys of this dictionary are the parameters of the model, and its value is another dictionary containing the following keys:

 ### sets

-Each parameter must have a `sets` key that is a list of sets that the parameter belongs to.
-The value for the 'sets' key must be a list of string names representing the sets to which the parameter belongs.
-These sets can be $Y$, $T$, $R$, $C$ or $P$.
+Each parameter must have a `sets` key, which is a list of the sets over which the parameter is indexed.
+The value for the 'sets' key must be a list of strings representing the sets over which the parameter is indexed.
+These sets can be $Y$(years), $T$(timesteps), $C$(carriers) or $P$(processes).
 The allowable combinations are:

 - []
 - ["Y"]
 - ["P"]
 - ["C"]
-- ["R"]
 - ["P", "Y"]
 - ["P", "T"]

 ### type

-The `type` key is a string that is the type of the parameter.
-The type must be one of the following:
+The value of the `type` key is a string indicating the type of the parameter.
+It must be one of the following types:

 - Float
 - Integer